 When we found out we were pregnant with baby girl number three, I knew I wanted to do something special to commemorate the occasion.
-This will probably be our last pregnancy, and our last baby.
-(I am not as strong a person as Baby Chick Blogger Quin — I think four babies might put me in the crazy house!
-Or at least the poor house.
-Girls are expensive!
-And Quin is basically the most patient person I know.)
+This will probably be our last pregnancy and our last baby.
 I was so excited when my sweet friend Chrissy Burdsall, owner of Visual Artist Photography, agreed to take some maternity photos for me!
 Because we had never officially done maternity photos before with our other two girls, I knew I wanted to include the entire family.
 And Chrissy had the most incredible vision for accomplishing just this!

-For our shoot, Chrissy asked local makeup artist Lauren McClure (based in the Woodlands) to do my makeup, and thankfully she agreed.
+For our shoot, Chrissy asked local makeup artist to do my makeup, and thankfully she agreed.
 Her work is flawless!
-(She recently took a class from Kim Kardashian’s makeup artist.)
-Hashtag highly recommend, hashtag will definitely use again.
+(She recently took a class from Kim Kardashian’s makeup artist.) #highlyrecommend will definitely use again.
 Originally, we had planned to shoot outdoors, but the weather just wouldn’t cooperate with us — think torrential downpours and flooding.
 Despite the change in plans, everyone pulled together and we made it happen!
 Chrissy is such a pro; she remained calm, cool, and collected.
 The finished product is perfection.
 I am so pleased to have these photos of my third and final pregnancy — I will cherish them forever!
 (The funniest part?
 You’d never guess the chaos going on behind the scenes.)

 Here are a few of my favorites from our session…